samyakpadwekar/Java_backend/Spring boot/Readme.md

 - It serves as a template for your project's POM file, allowing you to inherit and reuse common configurations without duplicating them in each individual project.
 - The Spring Boot Parent POM is specifically designed for Spring Boot applications and includes default configurations, dependency management, and plugin settings that are commonly used in Spring Boot projects.

-### 15. What are the different things that are defined in Starter Parent?
+### Q. What are the different things that are defined in Starter Parent?
 - Starter Parent defines the Spring Boot version, plugin configurations, and common dependencies.
 It ensures that all Starter projects have compatible versions and configurations.

-### 16. What is Depenednecy management?How does Spring Boot enforce common dependency management for all its Starter projects?
+### Q. What is Depenednecy management?How does Spring Boot enforce common dependency management for all its Starter projects?
 - Spring Boot dependency management is used to manage dependencies and configuration automatically without you specifying the version for any of that dependencies.
 - Spring Boot enforces common dependency management by specifying a version for all dependencies in the Parent POM.
 This ensures that all Starter projects use the same versions of Spring Boot and related libraries.

-### 17. What is Spring Initializer?
+### Q. What is Spring Initializer?
 - Spring Initializer is a user-friendly web-based tool that helps developers create the initial structure and setup for Spring Boot applications without having to do it manually.
 - It simplifies the process of setting up a Spring Boot project by generating a basic project structure with all the necessary dependencies and configuration files.
 - [*Visit the Spring Initializer Website*](https://start.spring.io/)